 “Deal.”

-***

 I leave Jager alone with the knife before he asks me to do anything else and head out to the main concourse.
 My stomach rumbles at me and I look around for suitable food.
 I say suitable because while Freehaven offers a wide range of products to ingest, very few of them hold any nutritional value.
 Finding the odd shop that produces actual food, real edible matter that doesn’t cause random paralysis, sudden enlargement of various organs, or outright bleeding, is like a scavenger hunt where the reward is your continued good health.
 I know, sounds boring.
 Trust me, though, watch what you put into your mouth on Freehaven.
 It might be watching you back.